openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 leaders who carry an intimidating aura, capable of commanding attention when the circumstances demand it.

-In combat, Battle Mages serve as a one man front line brute squad.
-Their heavy armor makes them nearly impervious to lesser foes, and their command <br>
+In combat, Battle Mages serve as a one man front <br>
+line brute squad.
+Their heavy armor makes them <br>
+nearly impervious to lesser foes, and their <br>
-over  the elements of earth and ice allow them to <br>
+command over the elements of earth and ice <br>
-control the battlefield with area attacks.
-Making use <br>
+allow them to control the battlefield with area <br>
-of the *multi-target attack
-specialist* feat, they can attack multiple foes without hindrance.
-When enemies do <br>
-manage to outmaneuver their earthquakes and icy <br>
+attacks.
+Making use of the *multi-target attack specialist* feat, they can attack multiple foes without hindrance.
+When enemies do manage to outmaneuver their earthquakes and icy bolts, Battle Mages are ready to engage in hand to hand combat with an arsenal of weaponry for any occasion.
-bolts, Battle
-Mages are ready to engage in hand to <br>
-hand combat with an arsenal of weaponry for any <br>
-occasion.

 ___
 - **Attributes:** Agility 2 (1d6), Fortitude 3 (1d8), <br>Might 4 (1d10), Presence 3 (1d8), Energy 5 (2d6)